 Local Affiliate of the American Evaluation Association

-Seattle Evaluation Association is a pending 501(c)(3) non-profit organization
+Seattle Evaluation Association is a 501(c)(3) non-profit organization